-The MGL Group has an authorized Irish subsidiary, MBE DAC, which is authorized and regulated as a credit institution by the CBI.
-MBE DAC is designated as an LSI within the SSM framework.
+The MBL Group has an authorized Irish subsidiary, MBE DAC, which is authorized and regulated as a credit institution by the CBI.
+MBE DAC is designated as a High-Impact LSI within the SSM framework.

-These regulated entities are required to comply with Irish legislation and the regulatory requirements set forth by the CBI in the form of codes, regulations and guidance issued from time to time (collectively, the "Irish Rules"), as applicable.
+Regulated entities in Ireland are required to comply with Irish legislation and the regulatory requirements set forth by the CBI in the form of codes, regulations and guidance issued from time to time (collectively, the "Irish Rules"), as applicable.
 The Irish Rules include, among others, requirements as to capital adequacy, liquidity adequacy, systems and controls, corporate governance, market conduct, conduct of business and the treatment of customers.

-In many cases, the Irish Rules reflect the requirements set out in EU regulations (which are directly applicable in Ireland) and implement applicable EU requirements and directives (such as CRR II and CRD V, which relate to regulatory prudential requirements for banks and large investment firms and came into force on June 27, 2019; CRD V largely took effect from December 29, 2020 and CRR II came into force on June 28, 2021; and MiFID II and MiFIR, which relate to the carrying on of investment business and which came into force on July 2, 2014 and took effect on January 3, 2018).
+In many cases, the Irish Rules reflect the requirements set out in EU regulations (which are directly applicable in Ireland) and implement applicable EU requirements and directives (such as Regulation (EU) 2019/876 ("CRR II") and Directive (EU) 2019/878 ("CRD V"), which relate to regulatory prudential requirements for banks and large investment firms and came into force on June 27, 2019; CRD V largely took effect from December 29, 2020 and CRR II applied from June 28, 2021; and MiFID II and MiFIR, which relate to the carrying on of investment business and which came into force on July 2, 2014 and took effect on January 3, 2018).
 Under the Irish Rules, regulated banks and certain investment firms are required to have an adequate regulatory capital plan in place, among other requirements.
 MBE DAC is required to comply with the requirements set out in CRR II and CRD V.